DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/shape-report-data/use-report-parameters/parameters-overview.md

 * **Range Value**
 	Enable this option if the parameter should specify a range with a start value and an end value.
 This option applies to _Date_-type parameters.
 See [Date Range Parameters](date-range-parameters.md) for information on how to configure a date range parameter.
 * **Supports the collection of standard values**
 	Applies if the parameter is visible (its value is requested in Print Preview).
-A user can choose a value from a predefined list.
+You can choose a value from a predefined list.
 You can populate this list with static values, or specify a data source from where the values are obtained.

 	* **Dynamic values**